-4.6.1 Setup in setup.C
+3.6.1 Setup in setup.C

 The whole step setup is done in macro setup.C.
-It gets two strings as argument which can be specified in command line or in the GUI Launch panel in the Args field.
+It gets two strings as argument which can be specified in command line go4analysis -x <type> <name> or in the GUI Launch panel in the Args field.
 In setup.C the type string is used to determine the type of the source, the name string is used to compose file names: